-My role at the school is to look after our learners’ individual requirements and their pastoral welfare.
-I’ve been an English teacher for over 20 years and have worked in Special Schools for the last 11.
-I’m loving the new Outdoors School because it is so different and allows children to be children with the flexibility to learn in the way that best suits them.
+Robyn’s role at the school is to look after our learners’ individual requirements and their pastoral welfare.
+She’s been an English teacher for over 20 years and has worked in Special Schools for the last 11.
+She loves the new Outdoors School because it is so different and allows children to be children with the flexibility to learn in the way that best suits them.

-I love anything to do with music, dancing and singing.
-I read a lot and love to cook.
+Robyn loves anything to do with music, dancing and singing.
+She reads a lot and loves to cook.

 Jon has worked as a lead in welfare, pastoral care, and behaviour as a senior member of staff in secondary schools for the past twelve years.
 I am passionate about giving the best opportunity’s for all children and young people to achieve in life, no matter what challenges life throws at them.
 Originally from the Midlands moved to Devon in 2014.
 I’m a primary school governor, where my children attend, I’m also a leader at my local church and a massive rugby fan!

-I have over 20 years experience working in various Devon Schools.
-If you have any questions or queries relating to School, please get in touch and I will do my best to help.
-I enjoy cooking, including baking, walking, visiting friends and spending time with family.
+Karen has over 20 years experience working in various Devon Schools.
+If you have any questions or queries relating to School, please get in touch and she will do her best to help.
+Karen enjoys cooking, including baking, walking, visiting friends and spending time with her family.

 Seamo is a qualified Forest School Leader and specialises in Autism, Neurodiversity, sensory differences and pathological demand avoidance.
 Seamo brings a depth of SEN knowledge and practical skills to the Outdoors Group.

 Daisy delivers the curriculum at The Outdoors School.
 She uses forest school based teaching to help children learn.
 Previously working with children with down syndrome and autism, Daisy tailors the curriculum to meet individual student needs.
 Outside of the school, Daisy runs her own pottery business and is a keen climber.